Thomas Massie: COVID-19 pandemic response

 On March 27, 2020, in the midst of the COVID-19 pandemic, Massie forced the return to Washington of members of the House who were "sheltering in place" in their districts by threatening a quorum call that would have required an in-person vote on the $2.2 trillion aid package that had passed the Senate by a 96–0 vote.
 Before Massie arrived on the House floor, just two representatives were present to pass the bill by voice vote.
-On the House floor, Massie said he was trying to "make sure our republic doesn't die by unanimous consent in an empty chamber."
-His actions caused widespread concern about endangering members of Congress by requiring them to gather amid a pandemic.
+On the House floor, Massie said he was trying to "make sure our republic doesn't die by unanimous consent in an empty chamber".
+Massie received criticism for endangering members of Congress by requiring them to gather amid a pandemic.

-After Massie's unsuccessful push, Trump said Massie should be removed from the Republican Party, calling him a "third rate [g]randstander"; John Kerry quipped that he "tested positive for being an asshole"; Representative Sean Patrick Maloney tweeted, "@RepThomasMassie is indeed a dumbass"; Representative Dean Phillips called his actions a "principled but terribly misguided stunt".
-When Massie was confronted by a hostile press outside the House chamber, he said he was insulted by Trump's assertion: "I am at least second-rate."
+After Massie's unsuccessful push, Trump said Massie should be removed from the Republican Party, calling him a "third rate [g]randstander"; John Kerry quipped that Massie "tested positive for being an asshole"; Representative Sean Patrick Maloney tweeted, "@RepThomasMassie is indeed a dumbass"; Representative Dean Phillips called his actions a "principled but terribly misguided stunt".
+In a phone interview with Betsy Woodruff Swan of Politico, Massie responded in jest to Trump's calls for his removal, stating "I take great offense to that.
+I'm at least second-rate."
 Some Republicans defended Massie: Paul Gosar called him a "good man and a solid conservative" and Chip Roy said Massie was "defending the Constitution today by requiring a quorum".

-In an interview with Politico, Massie said that "the fact that they brought all of these congressmen here in order to get a quorum shows you that I was right.
-The Constitution requires a quorum to pass a bill, and they were planning to subvert the Constitution".
-He also questioned why people such as grocery store employees or truck drivers should be expected to work during the pandemic, but not members of Congress, who "make $174,000 a year" and have "the best health care in the world".
+In an interview with Politico, Massie said"The fact that they brought all of these congressmen here in order to get a quorum shows you that I was right.
+The Constitution requires a quorum to pass a bill, and they were planning to subvert the Constitution".He also questioned why people such as grocery store employees or truck drivers should be expected to work during the pandemic, but not members of Congress, who "make $174,000 a year" and have "the best health care in the world".

-On April 23, 2020, Massie was one of five House members to vote against the Paycheck Protection Program and Health Care Enhancement Act, which added $320 billion of funding for the Paycheck Protection Program.
+In April 2020, Massie was one of five House members to vote against the Paycheck Protection Program and Health Care Enhancement Act, which added $320 billion of funding for the Paycheck Protection Program.
 Trump signed the bill into law the next day.

-In July 2020, Massie argued against face mask mandates and compulsory vaccinations.
-He faced allegations of antisemitism after comparing vaccine mandates to the Holocaust.
+In July 2020, he argued against face mask mandates and compulsory vaccinations.
+He faced allegations of antisemitism after comparing vaccine mandates to the Holocaust (he later deleted the tweet).

-On January 30, 2022, Massie faced criticism for a Twitter attack on Anthony Fauci featuring a quote by neo-Nazi Kevin Alfred Strom.
+Epstein files

+In July 2025, Massie introduced a discharge petition, alongside Democratic Representative Ro Khanna, to force the release of the Jeffrey Epstein client list.
+This again resulted in criticism from President Trump, who called Massie an "Embarrassment to Kentucky."

+The discharge petition succeeded on November 12, 2025.